shivannis/xandr-docs-public/xandr-docs/articles/monetize/server-side-cookie-store.md

 ---
 title: Microsoft Monetize - Server Side Cookie Store
-description: The article explains the concept of a server-side cookie store that provides more control over cookie management and security, allowing servers to handle sensitive information and enhance web application security. ms.date: 10/28/2023
+description: The article explains the concept of a Server-side cookie store which enhances control, security for sensitive info in web apps. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Server side cookie store

 User data, such as segments and how many times a user has seen a particular creative, is a big part of the targeting and decision-making process for most campaigns.
 For this reason we need to maintain consistent and comprehensive data about a user no matter where, when, or how we are "seeing" them across the Internet landscape.

 Traditionally user data is stored in the user's browser cookie, but in many auctions, Xandr does not have access to the browser.
 (For example, when we are passed a server-side ad call from an exchange.)
 So how do we both recognize that user, and access their relevant user data across multiple sites and platforms?
 To do this, we designed the Xandr cookie store, a server-side user data storage system.
 With the cookie store and user syncing, we are able to:

-- Sync user ID and frequency data across all Xandr supply partners
+- Sync user ID and frequency data across all Xandr supply partners.
-- Store cookie data, both yours and ours, server side, so that it is accessible on every ad call
+- Store cookie data, both yours and ours, server side, so that it is accessible on every ad call.

+  > [!NOTE]
-For an exact listing of the cookies set by the Xandr Platform, and detailed information on what they contain, see [Cookies](http://appnexus.com/cookies).
+  > For an exact listing of the cookies set by the Xandr Platform, and detailed information on what they contain, see [Cookies](http://appnexus.com/cookies).

 ## Mapping user IDs